mother/react-files/README.md

 ## Upgrading to Version 3

 Most of the changes made to version 3 are internal, but there are some notable and breaking changes:
 1. The most significant change is that `react-files` no longer manages state internally to track files that have been uploaded to a file list.
-This can be achieved quite simply however - please refer to the [`ListWithUpload` example](https://github.com/mother/react-files/blob/master/src/examples/ListWithUpload.js).
+This can be achieved quite simply however - please refer to the [`ListWithUpload` example](https://github.com/mother/react-files/blob/master/examples/ListWithUpload.js).
 2. `dropActiveClassName` prop has been renamed to `dragActiveClassName`.
 2. Removed unnecessary parent/wrapper `div` element.
 No more default values for `className` or `dragActiveClassName` props.
 3. Ability to pass in a render prop with a prop that indicates whether a drag is in progress.
-See the [`RenderProps` example](https://github.com/mother/react-files/blob/master/src/examples/RenderProps.js).
+See the [`RenderProps` example](https://github.com/mother/react-files/blob/master/examples/RenderProps.js).
+4. Ability to pass in attributes to underlying input (fixes #35, #39)

-For a full list of changes, please checkout the [V3 PR](https://github.com/mother/react-files/pull/24).
+For a full list of changes, please checkout the [v3.0.0 release changelog](https://github.com/mother/react-files/releases/tag/v3.0.0) or the [corresponding pull request](https://github.com/mother/react-files/pull/24).

 ## Props